ballerina-platform/ballerina-dev-website/learn/guides/managing-dependencies.md

 ```

 Once the above steps are completed, the dependency will be picked from the local repository when the package is built.
-During the compilation, the specified version in the `Ballerina.toml` is considered as the minimum required version for that particular dependency
+During the compilation, the version specified in the `Ballerina.toml` is considered as the minimum required version for that particular dependency
 and the dependency will be resolved from the local repository.
 Nonetheless, if the compiler finds a newer patch version in Distribution or Central repositories,
-then the latest version is always given priority.
-At this point, the compiler resolves to the latest version and ignores the dependency version in the local repository.
+then, the latest version is always given priority.
+At this point, the compiler resolves the latest version and ignores the dependency version in the local repository.

 ## Achieving reproducible builds

-By default, the compiler always looks up for the latest compatible versions of dependencies in the repositories when building a package.
+By default, the compiler always looks up the latest compatible versions of the dependencies in the repositories when building a package.
 This minimizes the hassle to the package developer in terms of dependency updates since the compiler is smart enough to
 keep the package updated all the time.
 However, if you want to repeat a constant behavior to make the build more predictable,
-then Ballerina facilitates this using offline and sticky modes.
+then, Ballerina facilitates this using offline and sticky modes.

 ### Sticky mode.

 Using the `--sticky` flag with `bal build` will force the compiler to stick to the exact versions locked in the `Dependencies.toml`.
 In other words, the automatic-update feature is disabled when the `--sticky` flag is provided.
-This can also be set in the `Ballerina.toml` file under `[build-options]` table as follows:
+This can also be set in the `Ballerina.toml` file under the `[build-options]` table as follows:

 ```toml
 [build-options]